The Most Beautiful National Parks in Ecuador

 Cajas National Park

-Yasuni National Park is reachable only by plane and boat.
-It lies in the extreme east of Ecuador along the border with Peru.
-This jungle is mainly undisturbed, though the Ecuadorian government recently allowed for oil exploration within its boundaries.
-In order to visit, travelers must make reservations with one of a handful of lodges in the area.
-Most lodges offer trips to observe wildlife, especially birds, and to interact with local tribes.
-Jungle tours include lots of river travel and some hiking in primary forests.
-Remember that local tribes are the only ones who have explored the vast majority of this territory.
+Yasuni National Park covers 2.4 million acres of Ecuador’s Amazon region, and is accessible only by plane or boat, with Coca the nearest major city.
+It lies in the far east of Ecuador along the border with Peru.
+The jungle here is home to over 1,400 species of mammals, reptiles, amphibians and birds.
+In order to visit, it’s important to make a reservation with one of a handful of lodges in the area.
+Most lodges offer trips to observe the park’s wildlife, which usually takes the form of some river travel and some hiking in through the rainforest.

 Machalilla National Park